 Availability of clinical makeup days is NOT guaranteed and the space during scheduled make up days may be limited.
 A student who does not attend the scheduled make up day will be considered a "No Call, No Show."
 If a student does not attend the scheduled make-up activity, it will be considered a no call, no show.
 Another make up session at the time convenient for the instructor will be arranged by the school.
-The student will have to pay for each make up hour as per enrollment agreement.
-A check or cash payment would need to be provided before the make up session.
+The student will have to pay for each make up session.
 If a student misses a clinical day because they have not submitted the required documentation by the deadline and therefore were not cleared by the clinical site, the student will have to pay for each make up hour as per enrollment agreement.
 This payment cannot be added to the loan.
 Acceptable forms of make-up are performance evaluation in skills laboratory and additional time in the clinical area with clients/patients.
 The make-up will be scheduled based on instructor and clinical space availability.